NzakiCodes/NzakiCodes/README.md

 <!-- - 🔭 I’m currently working on a TypeScript Based Project -->
 <!-- - 🌱 I’m currently learning Go (Golang) -->
+- 💬 Ask me about React Js
+- 📫 How to reach me: Twitter: @NzakiCodes

 <!--
 **NzakiCodes/NzakiCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.